murex/mikado-testbuilders-kata/workshop/references/Test Data Builders.md

 By using the above builder, we can now easily create an a country instance for France with this code:
-> Note that using the static imports made our code even clearer
+> Note that using the static imports made our code even clearer and shorter

     import static com.murex.tbw.domain.country.Currency.US_DOLLAR;
     import static com.murex.tbw.domain.country.Language.ENGLISH;